RobTillaart/Arduino/libraries/DHTNEW/readme.md

 13. (0.3.2)
 Added **setSuppressError()** and **getSuppressError()** so the library will not output -999 but the last known valid value for temperature and humidity.
-This flag is usefull to suppress 'negative spikes' in graphs or logs.
+This flag is useful to suppress 'negative spikes' in graphs or logs.
-Default the error values are not suppressed to be backwards compaible.
+Default the error values are not suppressed to be backwards compatible.
 Added **#ifndef** around **DHTLIB_INVALID_VALUE** so the default -999 can be overruled compile time to set another error value e.g. -127 or -1 whatever suits the project.
 14. (0.3.3)
 Refactored the low level **readSensor()** as the **BIT SHIFT ERROR** issue #29 and issue #11 popped up again.
 It was reproduced "efficiently" with an ESP32 and by using long wires.
-Fixed with an explicit digitalWrite(datapin, HIGH) + delayMicroseconds() to have enough time between pulling the line HIGH and poiling for the line LOW.
+Fixed with an explicit digitalWrite(datapin, HIGH) + delayMicroseconds() to have enough time between pulling the line HIGH and polling for the line LOW.
 15. (0.3.4)
 Added **waitFor(state, timeout)** to more precisely follow the datasheet in terms of timing.
 Reintroduced the **interrupt enable/disable flag** as forced noInterrupts()